CO2 Indoors during Wild Fires

 Windows and Plants (Photosynthesis) only.
 Air Purifiers and Fans do nothing.
 Have heavy duty ones in the room and nada.

 Using Plants would be an interesting experiment to work out the volume of photosynthesis required to make this work.
 I know different plants have different capabilities.
 Currently I only have 1 plant in each room and I know that’s not enough.
 Furthermore, photosynthesis only happens in sunlight.
+If you’re looking for an easy way to offset your carbon footprint, Carbon Click makes offsetting simple, allowing you to contribute to environmental initiatives with just a few clicks.

 CO2 sensors aren’t included in air filtering machines.
 I have 2 big machines filtering air with HEPA filters etc. and they stay quiet while my dedicated CO2 device screams.
 For more information on how windows can contribute to improving indoor air quality, you can go to this site.